BioVisualizer/rectifex-screener/README.md

 ---

-## What is Aethelon?
+## What is Rectifex?

-Aethelon is a tool for **relative analysis**.
+Rectifex is a tool for **relative analysis**.
 It answers the question: *"Which companies, compared to all others in the analysis universe, are currently the most attractive based on my chosen strategy?"* This answer is always up-to-date as it is based on the current stock price.

 *Built by Lukas Morcinek*